sherwig/Masters-Thesis/readme.md

 ## Purpose
 I created .calm to push my creative coding and design abilities.
-I wanted to create a particle system in THREE.js that was genreative but also calming.
+I wanted to create a particle system in THREE.js that was generative but also calming.
 This challenged my design abilities.
 Through this project I learned GLSL and several higher end creative coding concepts with a plus being it is very calming.

 ## The Tech